eik-lib/website/docs/introduction/introduction.md

 You can [publish import maps to Eik](/docs/dependencies/import-maps) in a similar way to dependencies and application code.
 Maps are versioned and immutable, and can be aliased in the same way other assets can.

-Import maps on Eik look similar to those in the browser, with the bare import as a key on the left and its absolute value on the right:
+Import maps on Eik look similar to those in the browser, only without the `<script>` tag.
+The bare import as a key on the left and its absolute value on the right:

 ```json
 {